 Laboratory buildings use two to three times more energy per square foot than typical office buildings due primarily to their high ventilation rates and refrigeration needs.

-A conservative estimate for the total ENERGY cost for the 860 UGA campus fume hoods is $720,000 per year.
+A conservative estimate of the total energy cost for the 860 UGA campus fume hoods is $720,000 per year.
 A typical fume hood removes about 825 cubic feet of conditioned air per minute.
 Keep your fume hood sash closed when it is not in use and at a proper level when it is in use.

 UGA employs approximately 2,000 chemical labs, which are responsible for almost 200,000 individual chemical containers and about 90,000 different chemicals on campus.
 As a result, UGA disposes of about 62,000 pounds of hazardous waste annually, at a cost upwards of $140,000 per year.
 Incorporate the MIT Green Chemistry Wizard into the design of your experiments.
 This database allows researchers to research less hazardous chemicals or processes for experiments.